pomidornijfrukt/project/README.md

 # project
-the java project. an incomplete parody of ss.com
+the java project Time Manager.
+More likely to name it as an TimeLog for users